 Rosie Bae, Research Analyst II

 Rosie Bae has been hired to serve as the Research Analyst II in the newly-formed OSDPR (more on that in a moment).
 Bae will support the work of the OSDPR and the Diversity & Climate Researcher & Projects Manager (DCRPM).
 Bae has a wealth of experience and will be developing and implementing processes, analyzing data, and summarizing complex research results among other things.

 Dadao Hou, Research Analyst II and Affirmative Action Officer

-Now completing his first year in DDEEA, Dadao Hou has been promoted to Research Analyst II in the Office of Affirmative Action Planning and Programming (OAPP)!
+Now completing his first year in DDEEA, Dadao Hou has been promoted to Research Analyst II in the Office of Affirmative Action Planning and Programming (OAAPP)!
 With my transition, OAPP will report up to the OVPCDO through the newly formed Office of Strategic Diversity Planning, but will retain its same function as the hub of our Affirmative Action, Veterans, and Disability Reporting Compliance Obligations.
 This will mean more responsibility for Hou, who will also serve as the Affirmative Action Officer for the campus, ensuring proper oversight for the $1B research portfolio through compliance activities.